 Once you have the basic foundation of the language, you need someone to play catch with (i.e. practice speaking the language and receive immediate feedback).
 Your language tutor can have a deeper conversation with you on a regular basis.
 And unlike a normal conversation partner, they have the professional experience to recognize the same patterns of mistakes you’re making and put you on the right path.

-Besides, when you learn Russian with an online teacher, your learning envorinment is definitely low stress.
+Besides, when you learn Russian with an online teacher, your learning environment is definitely low stress.
 Firstly, you can have lessons at the comfort of your home.
 Secondly, you don’t need to travel or have a guest.
 Thirdly, enjoy the relaxed atmosphere of an online class with a friendly and patient tutor.
 In short, learn Russian at your convenience and save your money too!
 You can find more advantages of online Russian lessons here.

 So, in this article we did our best to answer your question how long does it take to learn Russian.
 Summing up, if you take your study time serious – you will be able to have simple conversations in Russian in 3 months.